 - We propose SmartTunnel abstraction to provide end-to-end reliability.
+It serves as a thin waist at the network layer.
 This abstraction immediately supports diverse upper and lower network layer technologies without modification.
 It can also be easily incorporated into VPN services.
 Therefore SmartTunnel is easy to deploy in today's Internet. - We analytically develop near-optimal traffic allocation schemes to optimize end-to-end loss rate in the presence of bursty packet losses.
-We further implement SmartTunnel using the click modular router [13]. - We extensively evaluate the effectiveness of SmartTunnel using trace-driven simulation, ns-2 simulations, and PlanetLab experiments.
+We further implement SmartTunnel using the click modular router [24]. - We extensively evaluate the effectiveness of SmartTunnel using trace-driven simulation, ns-2 simulations, and PlanetLab experiments.
 Our results show that SmartTunnel is effective in achieving high end-to-end reliability and multiple SmartTunnels can co-exist well.

 The rest of the paper is organized as follows.
 In Section II, we survey related work.
 In Section III, we describe Smart-Tunnel architecture.
 In Section IV, we present algorithms that determine optimal traffic allocation.
-We describe our evaluation methodology and results in Section V. We conclude in Section VI.
+We describe our evaluation methodology and results in Section V. Finally we conclude in Section VI.